nikam3322/rsschool-cv/cv.md

 - Maintained regular communication with parents or guardians to provide feedback on students' performance.

 Barista
-Coffee Time, Gdansk, Poland
+Starbucks, Gdansk, Poland
-June 2022 - August 2022
+July 2023 - now

 - Delivered exceptional customer service by providing friendly and efficient service.
 - Prepared and served a variety of coffee and other beverages.